 What are Virtual Reality and Augmented Reality?

-British science writer Chris Woodford describes VR as, “A believable, interactive 3D computer-created world that you can explore so you feel you really are there, both mentally and physically.”
+British science writer Chris Woodford describes VR as “A believable, interactive 3D computer-created world that you can explore so you feel you are there, both mentally and physically.”

 In contrast, Augmented Reality (AR) is grounded in your actual environment.
-Computer scientist and AR expert Ronald Azuma defines AR as an application that, “combines the real world with the virtual world, is interactive and in real-time, and is registered in 3 dimensions.”
+Computer scientist and AR expert Ronald Azuma define AR as an application that “combines the real world with the virtual world, is interactive and in real-time, and is registered in 3 dimensions.”

-With the current technology, VR relies on use of wearable tech such as headsets.
+With the current technology, VR relies on wearable tech such as headsets.
 While AR often utilizes these items, it does not rely on them.